UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 3. Select your repository from the drop down menu ("Git repository URL").
 If your repo is not listed here, you can copy-paste this address from GitHub.

 ### Committing changes to your project
-As your are working on your project, you will need to preiodically commit changes that you have made.
+As your are working on your project, you will need to periodically commit changes that you have made.
 Committing effectively means you are creating a local save of your current progress/project.
 Each commit records changes since the last commit, and the chain of commits represents the history of changes to your project!

 > Protip: Frequent commits make everyone happy.
-Good commit messages keep your coworkers from silently cursing your name.
+Good commit messages keep your coworkers from silently cursing your name

 - To commit changes from within a WebStorm project, go to "VCS" (Version Control Systems) and select "Commit Changes."